Zezombye/overpy/README.md

 # overpy
 High-level language for the Overwatch Workshop with support for compilation and decompilation.

+The philosophy behind this language is "what would the workshop be like if it was coded in Python?"
+As such, this language aims to be as Python-like as reasonably possible.

+Join the EloHell discord for feedback: https://discord.gg/zwF7KQm #highlevel-scripting

 # Demo page

 ![owo](https://i.imgur.com/zCP6TYF.png)

 The demo page is accessible at <url> and is divided in 3 parts.

 The first part is the input for decompilation; this is where you paste your workshop code.
 Click on the "decompile" button to convert it to OverPy.
 Alternatively, click on the "add example text" button to input my Zombie Escape code.
+Note that the "add example text" will also hardcode names for some variables (refresh to get rid of that).

 The second part is the input for compilation (and the output for decompilation); it is OverPy code (don't hesitate to copy-paste it into another window, as my front-end skills aren't that great and I didn't manage to make it so you can resize horizontally the textarea).
 Click on the "compile" button to convert it back into the Workshop script.